Need a ride to the store? Work? Baseball practice? College? Auto repair? We've got options for you!

 The South-West route will run from Walmart south through the McKay, Sherwood and South Hill neighborhoods.
 Stops will include St. Anthony hospital, Southgate Medical Center and the St. Anthony’s physical therapy office.

 Riders must be at least 9 years old to ride alone.
-Riders age 8 and younger can ride free but must be accompanied with a paid fare older companion rider.
+Riders age 8 and younger can ride free but must be accompanied with an older companion rider.
 Intoxicated riders will not be allowed to board the bus for the safety of others.
 The bus is ADA compliant for wheelchair service and a bike rake is available for the bike rider to load their own bike.
 Bus riders must be able to keep personal belongings out of the bus aisle and within their own seat space.

 *During inclement weather events when safety is a concern, the route may be temporarily modified.*